dimorphic/chappie-brain/README.md

 ### Contribution:

 I've tried to keep things simple and make'em as fast as possible with each method/framework used.
 I'm looking forward to contributions with 'speed hacks' if any or even other 'flavor' branches and tests.
-Go nuts, go hacking! :)
+Go fork, go hacking! :)

 ### Credits: